rschmid4/TopMachineLearningAlgorithms/README.md

 - k-Nearest-Neighbors Algorithm

-  A kNN algorithm with distance-weighted rule and training set normalization was implemented, and a handwriting recognition script based on kNN algorithm is implemented for practicing.
+  A kNN algorithm with distance-weighted rule and training set normalization is implemented, and a handwriting recognition script based on kNN algorithm is implemented for practicing.